 2. We learn in a very organic matter, taking the time to follow our curiosity.

 With summer’s slow pace, you can really give your kids time to follow what peaks their interest.
 We take lots of walks in nature and then spend time learning about the animals or wildlife we see.
-This book has been a great resource for us.
+These books has been a great resource for us.
 We are recording our findings in a family journal.

 Both of my kids are history buffs, so we have been listening to Story of the World-The Ancient World.
 Then we checked out a few books on ancient history from the library.
-I love this one.
+My kids love, love, love this one.
 Even if my kids end up just thumbing thru the books, they are soaking up lots of good stuff.
 Next week we may be on to something else and that is okay!

 3. We do some downright practical things, as well.